 However, cancer raises the bar considerably, and, within the cancer community, there are two clearly defined camps.
 In one corner, we have those promoting a purely plant-based diet (along the lines of so-called “Gerson Therapy”).
 Simply stated, this diet requires the consumption of large quantities of fruits and vegetables, and includes juicing on a regular basis, and abstinence from animal products (dairy, meat, eggs).
 In the other corner, we have a high-fat ketogenic diet, in large part thanks to the works of Dominic D’Agostino and Thomas Seyfried.
 Based upon the Warburg theory, these scientists have demonstrated that a calorie restricted ketogenic diet is the most efficacious diet for slowing the progression of cancer.

 My own research has led me to adopt a bit of hybrid approach, or what I call a “high-fiber” ketogenic diet, or, perhaps more accurately, a “Deuterium Depletion Diet” (more on that in a blog post).
-Since I don’t eat the same way each day, a better way to explain my diet is to see what I consume a typical week (when I am not fasting).
+Since I don’t eat the same way each day, a better way to explain my diet is to see what I consume in a typical week (when I am not fasting).
 What you would see is an abundance of local sourced organic vegetables (all of which grow above the ground), a few quarts of fatty bone-broth, some sardines, salmon and healthy meats (in moderation), a lot of avocado, nuts, healthy fats (including coconut products, sprouted raw nuts, olive oil and full-fat and raw grass-fed dairy products, including Bravo yogurt, raw cheese and raw butter).
 While a diet with an abundance of non-starchy vegetables is the healthiest way to eat, veggies have little energetic potential (i.e., calories).
 Thus, a purely plant-based diet necessarily relies heavily on carbohydrates as a fuel source, including grains, to make up the deficit.
 Since we know that cancer burns glucose as a primary fuel source, consuming a diet high in glucose is not the best approach.
 Thus, I replace the carbohydrate portion of the fuel sources with plenty of healthy fats, and moderate amounts of protein.
 I will do several posts on my diet, but, in a nutshell:

 • Cycle calories, in other words fast on a regular basis.